Air Squats: Benefits, Muscles Worked, How to Do & More!

 As a professional basketball player, I’ve relied on air squats throughout my career, especially during my first year in Macedonia, when I had limited access to a weight room.

-That year, I performed hundreds of air squats daily, which helped me maintain muscle mass, improve cardiovascular endurance, and enhance my overall athletic performance.
+That year, I performed hundreds of air squats daily, which helped me maintain muscle mass, improve cardiovascular endurance, and improve my overall athletic abilities.

 Even now, air squats are a regular part of my training, from warm-ups to high-intensity interval training (HIIT) sessions.